-The Big Idea here is that you can’t be a great writer through simple hard work.
-That takes some god given talent.
-But you can go from a merely competent writer to a good writer with hard work and practice (King says reading a ton is as or more important than writing a ton).
+King argues that you can’t become a great writer through simple hard work.
+That takes some God given talent.
+But you can go from a merely competent writer to a good writer with hard work and practice.

 Two main theses:

 1. Good writing consists of mastering the fundamentals (vocab, grammar, style).

 2. Competent writers can become good writers with practice.